- Manage your cash flow by taking advantage of our deferred payment option (available to New Zealand Post credit account customers only).

-- A member from our Customer Service team will contact you to discuss your requirements.
+A member from our Contact team will contact you to discuss your requirements.

-You can use either a Standard PermitPost impression (PDF – 23kb) or make your own customised impression.
-Customised impressions can only be used with full rate mail, parcels, GoFlexible and PrintPost services.
+You can use either a Standard PermitPost impression (PDF - 537KB) or make your own customised impression.
+Customised impressions can only be used with full rate mail, parcels, and the manually sorted Bulk Mail products; GoFlexible, Adcard and PrintPost services.

 The following standards are mandatory when using Bulk Mail products and services and we strongly advise following them for full rate items.